andytuwm/wordfind/README.md

 analyzeWin - show words that allow  you to win - processing may take time.

 analyzeOpponent - show words the opponent can potentially win with and their respective rows.

+analyzePoint - show all words you can play from a specific letter, determined by X-Y coordinates.
+Coordinates must be inputted in the following format: `a b` where a and b are positive integers separated by a space character.
+No parentheses should be inputted and the coordinate system is always the same regardless which side your base is on.
+The X-Y coordinates start from 0 to 9 for x-axis and 0 to 12 for y-axis.
+Examples: `0 0` is always bottom left, `9 12` is always top right, `2 5` is the letter N in the sample board below.

 setBoard - set board file to build from; txt file must be in the folder files.